electron/fiddle/README.md

 Electron Fiddle let's you create and play with small Electron experiments.
 It greets you with a quick-start template after opening – change a few things, choose the version of Electron you want to run it with, and play around.
-Then, save your fiddle either as a GitHub Gist or to a local folder.
-Once pushed to GitHub, anyone can quickly try your fiddle out by just entering it in the address bar.
+Then, save your Fiddle either as a GitHub Gist or to a local folder.
+Once pushed to GitHub, anyone can quickly try your Fiddle out by just entering it in the address bar.

 ![Screenshot](https://user-images.githubusercontent.com/1426799/43873471-8893e3a8-9b3b-11e8-975b-e357f8039b5c.png)